massyn/server-build/README.md

 * $ git fetch origin
 * $ git reset --hard origin/master

+#### IN PROGRESS
+* PHP - hardening
+* Linux / mySQL - Perform daily backups
+* Maintain any wordpress site that may be on the system (upgrade core, plugins, themes)
+* Linux - Update the operating system with the latest patches

 #### TODO
 * Apache - Create a cron job to refresh the Let's Encrypt certificates
-* PHP - hardening (in progress)
 * Linux - hardening
 * Linux - Allow to lock down the ssh system with 2FA (Google Authenticator)
 * Linux - Allow the inclusion of a firewall (iptables)
 * Linux - Allow the use of snort to act as a WAF
-* Linux / mySQL - Perform daily backups
-* Maintain any wordpress site that may be on the system (upgrade core, plugins, themes)
-* Linux - Update the operating system with the latest patches
 * Apache - run each website under it's own user id
+* Wordpress - install a new site by script

 ## Operations
 ### Website